The Ultimate Guide to Improving Freemium Conversion Rate for SaaS Companies

 The freemium model is a good idea when you need to build your customer base.

 Freemium works best for products with flat learning curves catering to users with basic needs.
-More complex products, benefit more from free or paid trials or even demos to highlight the benefits of their product.
+More complex products benefit more from free or paid trials or even demos to highlight the benefits of their product.

-Finally, freemium is resource-heavy, both financially and technically, so works only for companies with enough coin in their war chests.
+Finally, freemium is resource-heavy, both financially and technically, so it works only for companies with enough coin in their war chests.

 How do you calculate the freemium conversion rate?